Eggplant pizza is a fun and easy recipe the whole family will love, thanks to their comforting familiar flavor and mouthwatering looks.

-The eggplants are cut into round slices, roasted, and topped with a tasty tomato sauce and melty (vegan) cheese.
+The eggplants are cut into discs, oven-roasted, and topped with a tasty tomato sauce and melty mozzarella or non-dairy cheese.
 This recipe is a sure hit with picky adults and kids alike.

 Check out our Best Eggplant Recipes

-Eggplant pizza is so much fun!
-First, make the "pizza crust" with roasted eggplant slices, add some tomato sauce or marinara sauce, a pinch of melty cheese of any kind, and bake until it melts.
+Making eggplant pizza bites is very easy.
+First, make the “pizza crust” with roasted eggplant discs, add some pizza sauce, shredded mozzarella, or non-dairy cheese, and broil until it melts.

-Top with a few fresh basil leaves, and you've got a simple and delicious appetizer, side dish, or even main dish that everyone will love.
+Top with a few fresh basil leaves or a delicious pesto sauce, and you have a simple and delicious appetizer, side dish, or even main dish that everyone will love.

-From this eggplant pizza recipe you can expect a familiar, cozy flavor, similar to Italian eggplant parmigiana, sometimes known as eggplant parmesan.
-The crust is not crunchy like baked pizza dough, but it's delicious, nevertheless.
+From this eggplant pizza recipe, you can expect a familiar, cozy flavor similar to eggplant parmesan.
+The crust is tender and not crunchy like baked pizza dough, but it’s delicious.

-You can even make a lighter and fresher version with a topping of diced cherry tomatoes marinated in olive oil, basil, and garlic.
-This version is similar to a tomato bruschetta, but with eggplant slices instead of the bread.
+You can make a lighter and fresher version with a topping of diced cherry tomatoes marinated in olive oil, basil, and garlic.
+This version resembles a tomato bruschetta with eggplant slices instead of bread.

-This one is even healthier, and it tastes just as good.
-It's become a favorite appetizer in our family.
-We often serve it on a platter with grilled zucchini and crunchy crostini to add some delicious carbs to this low-carb eggplant pizza recipe.
+We often serve eggplant pizza on a platter with grilled zucchini and crunchy crostini to add some delicious crunch.

-We recommend using a long and thin globe eggplant (the one with dark purple peel) to make smaller, cuter slices so that you can eat eggplant pizza as finger food without a fork and knife.
+We recommend using a long-shaped globe eggplant or Italian eggplant (the one with dark purple peel) to make cute round bite-size slices so you can eat eggplant pizza as finger food without a fork and knife.

 Alternatively, some brands offer vegan mozzarella blocks made for pizza.
 Violife has some good options.
 You can even make yours with our melty vegan cheese recipe.

 We always recommend using extra virgin olive oil because of its superior flavor and nutritional profile compared to most other oils.
-A cheaper alternative would be olive oil.
+However, as a cheaper alternative, you could use regular olive oil.